Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for Arkansas vs. Kansas
+2 Best College Basketball Bets and Player Props for Troy vs. Kentucky

 - TV Channel: TBS